Popular Subject Areas

 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

-- Language courses are modular; you have the ability to enroll in two sequential Arabic or French language courses.
-If you wish to progress through one full level of language (ie. Beginning Arabic I and II) you may do so and earn up to a year’s worth of credit hours.
-Please note that you cannot progress through two different levels (ie. Beginning Arabic II and Intermediate I).
+- Language courses are modular; you have the ability to enroll in two sequential Arabic language courses per semester.
+If you wish to progress through one full level of language in a semester (ie. Beginning Arabic I and II) you may do so and earn up to a year’s worth of credit hours.
+Please note that you cannot progress through two different levels (ie. Beginning Arabic II and Intermediate I) during the same semester.